mszeu/payShield2Syslog/README.md

 ## NOTES

-- The project is in a very early development stage and not all the functionalities were fully tested.
+- The project is still in development stage and not all the functionalities are fully tested.
-- Syslog was tested with Kiwi Syslog on Windows 10 and worked.
+- For testing the Syslog functionality I used Kiwi Syslog on Windows 10 and worked fine.
 - The messages are sent to syslog only if the parameter **--decode** is used.
 - The entry that is sent to syslog has the following format:
   - Audit Counter